Welcome to my humble abode!

 But why blog?

-I’ve always loved web-logging format as a form of journaling and information sharing, and been blown away by the amount of thought and care that people put into their blogs.
-In a way, I see them as an online version of printed zines; a chance for self expression that can take any form that you see fit, be it photography, art, poetry, or simply nuts and bolts advice.
+I’ve always loved the web-logging format for both journaling and information sharing, and often been inspired by the thought and care that people put into their personal blogs.
+In some ways, I see blogs as an online iteration of printed zines; a chance for self expression in a form that you see fit, be it photography, art, poetry, or simply nuts and bolts advice.
 Blogs are their own little worlds, tucked away in forgotten corners of the online universe, and there’s a real joy to stumbling across one that interests you, or helps you in some way.
-It’s like finding unexpected treasure troves, invariably driven a very real passion around a topic.
+They’re unexpected treasure troves of the world wide web.

-When it comes to the world of bike travel, I like the balance that blogging strikes, between the immediacy of first person journaling and the sharing of evolving ideas, and more considered, long-form storytelling.
-Compared to drier and more authoritative route descriptions, guidebook style, there’s the chance to inject a little extra fun, too!
+And when it comes to my own world of bicycle travel, I appreciate the balance that blogging strikes, between the immediacy of first person journaling and the sharing of evolving ideas, and more considered, long-form storytelling when the urge strikes.
+Compared to drier and more authoritative route descriptions – guidebook style – there’s the chance to inject some extra fun in route reports, too.

-It takes a lot of work keeping a blog, and whilst I appreciate that certain platforms have eroded our desire to absorb much more than a picture and a short caption at best, I’ll continue to keep this site going while I enjoy it.
+It takes a lot of work to keep a blog, and whilst I’m no stranger to the way certain platforms have eroded our desire to absorb much more than a picture and a short caption at best, I’ll continue to keep this site going while I enjoy the challenge of doing so.

 If you’d like to support my efforts, you can do so here.